 Deurbanization Trends Driving Home Improvement Market Growth

 Remote work and flexible work arrangements continue to gain traction, triggering new homebuying patterns.
 Buyers are relocating from higher priced metro areas to lower cost areas and moving out of cities and into the suburbs, seeking larger spaces with more amenities.
-“People feel like they can relocate in a way that they haven’t been able to in the past,” said John Jameson, BGL Director and member of the firm’s Home Environment investment banking team.
+“People feel like they can relocate in a way that they haven’t been able to in the past,” said one report participant.
 “There will be movement across housing markets that is more pronounced than before COVID.
 And this shift will continue for several more years as we find the new normal.”

 Americans are buying farther away from some cities and traditional job centers, according to data shared by Zillow Economic Research during a U.S. Census Bureau Local Employment Dynamics Webinar in March 2021.
 Zillow used Census data in its research surrounding COVID’s effects on local housing markets, examining how remote work might have shifted housing preferences.
 Economists from the real estate firm found that nearly two million renters that are unable to afford homes in metro areas could now afford to buy farther away from urban centers because they no longer had to commute to work.

 The nationwide trend has been to move to the suburbs and away from urban city centers, according to findings from a February 2021 analysis of population growth trends by FreddieMac, which found that 60% percent of all metro areas are experiencing more growth in the suburbs than in cities.
 The Millennial cohort is contributing to this trend.